rainerpue/practitioner_website/README.md

+# Media and Content origin

+* The full background image and all banner images were all obtained from [Pexels](https://www.pexels.com) website, via the free download option, then compressed via [Tiny.jpg](https://tinyjpg.com) and uploaded to assets/images.

+* The logo was designed by Anaelle DENIKINE specifically for this project and then converted as a Favicon via https://favicon.io/favicon-converter/.

+* Photo and content on AboutMe page as well as the testimonials of the Home Page were provided by the practitioner

+* Other photo used on Qigong page was obtained from https://www.huffpost.com/entry/10-reasons-to-get-to-know

+* The video on the Qigong page is from https://www.renxueinternational.org

+* Other contents about Amatsu and Qigong were all obtained from https://www.renxueinternational.org and http://www.liath.ie/, and referred directly on the website on each page

 # Deployment

-After you've created either a master or gh-pages branch, you can set one as your publishing source so that your site will be published.
+I have been using the Integrated development environment (IDE) [AWS Cloud9](https://www.awseducate.com/student/s/awssite) to develop this milestone project.
+After creating a new GitHub repository, I linked it on the terminal of my IDE.
+I could then commit any update of my code and push it to the remote repository so it could be regularly backed up and accessed by others.

+To deploy the website from the GitHub repository to its published GitHub page, I followed the steps as below:

-Enabling GitHub Pages to publish your site from master or gh-pages To select master or gh-pages as your publishing source, you must have the branch present in your repository.
-If you don't have a master or gh-pages branch, you can create them and then return to source settings to change your publishing source.
+__Enabling GitHub Pages to publish site from master as a publishing source__
-On GitHub, navigate to your GitHub Pages site's repository.
+1. Navigate to GitHub Pages site's repository
-Under your repository name, click  Settings
+2. Under repository name, clicked Settings
-Use the Select source drop-down menu to select master or gh-pages as your GitHub Pages publishing source.
+3. Used "Select source drop-down menu" to select master as my GitHub Pages publishing source
-Click Save.
+4. Clicked save

+When I submitted this Milestone project, I confirmed that the Development Branch and Master Branch are identical.

-HOW TO RUN CODE LOCALLY
+__HOW TO RUN CODE LOCALLY__

-On GitHub, navigate to the main page of the repository.
-Note: If the repository is empty, you can manually copy the repository page's URL from your browser and skip to step four.
+1. On GitHub, navigate to the main page of the repository
-Under the repository name, click Clone or download.
+2. Under the repository name, click Clone or download
-In the Clone with HTTPs section, click  to copy the clone URL for the repository Open Terminal.
+3. In the Clone with HTTPs section, click to copy the clone URL for the repository
+4. Open Terminal
-Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory to be made
-Type git clone, and then paste the URL you copied in Step 2. $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY Press Enter.
-Your local clone will be created.
+6. Type git clone, and then paste the URL you copied in Step 2 when git clone: https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
+7. Press Enter > Your local clone will be created.

 # Credits
 TO ADD AND DESIGN WITH MARKDOWN